AfterShip

+AfterShip is a software company that develops shipment tracking and post-purchase services for electronic commerce.
+Its technology consolidates tracking information from different postal services and private delivery companies.

+AfterShip applies its carrier-integration and shipment data technology through two principal product groups.
+Its commercial software as a service platform provides tracking, shipping, returns and post-purchase tools to merchants.
+Its consumer product, AfterShip Package Tracker, allows individual users to monitor personal deliveries through a website and mobile applications.

+Background

+AfterShip is provided by a SaaS company that also offers an API for integrate branded shipment tracking, returns management, product discovery personalization, and more.

+Company

-AfterShip is an eCommerce experience SaaS company offering branded shipment tracking, returns management, product discovery personalization, and more.
-It was founded after winning the Startup Weekend Hong Kong 2011 and Global Startup Battle 2011.
+The company was founded after winning the Startup Weekend Hong Kong 2011 and Global Startup Battle 2011.
 As of 2024, it is headquartered in Singapore with offices in Toronto, Austin, Columbus, Barcelona, London, Sydney, Shenzhen and New Delhi.

 The company received $1 million series A investment from IDG Capital Partners (IDG-Accel) in May 2014.
 AfterShip raised $66 million led by Tiger Global in April 2021.

-In July 2024, AfterShip earned the Great Place to Work Certification™ in Canada.